C. J. Sanders

-C. J. Sanders (born September 18, 1996) is an American football wide receiver, and a former child actor.
+Christoper McCall "C. J." Sanders (born September 18, 1996) is an American former college football wide receiver and child actor.
 Sanders has had acting roles in several Hollywood movies and television shows.

 High school

 Sanders attended Brentwood Academy in Brentwood, Tennessee for his first three seasons.
 After moving to California with his family, he transferred to Notre Dame High School, Sherman Oaks, California for his senior year.
 Sanders had 35 catches for 562 yards and eight touchdowns.
-He also carried the ball 41 times for 437 yards for nine touchdowns.
-On special teams, he added four total touchdowns, including two on kickoffs and two on punts.
+He also carried the ball 41 times for 437 yards and nine touchdowns.
+On special teams, he scored an additional four touchdowns, including two on kickoffs and two on punts.

 Considered a four-star recruit by Rivals.com, he was rated as the 37th best wide receiver prospect of his class.
 He accepted a scholarship offer and committed to play college football at the University of Notre Dame.

 Acting career

 Sanders was an American child actor whose notable roles include the movie Ray, where he played a young Ray Charles, and the television show Six Feet Under, where he played Anthony Charles-Fisher in a number of episodes.
-He also played in the movie First Sunday as Ice Cube's son Durell, Jr.
+He also appeared in the movie First Sunday as Ice Cube's son Durell, Jr.

 He was nominated for several awards for his performance in Ray, including a Black Reel Award, an NAACP Image Award, an OFTA Award, and a Young Artist Awards.
 He also guest starred in a few television shows, such as Judging Amy, Cold Case, Grey's Anatomy and Saved.